WRF 2014 Major Release

 WRF Release Information

-The next major WRF release, WRF Version 3.5, will be in Spring 2013.
+The next major WRF release (tentatively Version 3.6) will be made in Spring 2014.

-Developers seeking to have their codes for new capabilities for
+Developers seeking to have their codes for new capabilities considered for

 Information for Code Contributors.

-Contributors may also write to email@example.com for information and for contacting
+Prospective contributors may write to firstname.lastname@example.org for information and for contacting

 the Developers' Committee, which oversees code contributions to the WRF system

 and manages the WRF repository.
-The Developers' Committee is described in
+Both the Developers' Committee and the Release Committee,

 WRF Code Repository and Release Administration.

-A partial list of potential WRF V3.5 features is shown below.
+A partial list of potential features for the release is shown below.

-However, ultimate inclusion of any code or features is dependent on the code's
+Ultimate inclusion of any code or feature, however, is dependent on the code's

-following preparation requirements, meeting the deadline for submission,
+following testing and preparation requirements and meeting the deadlines for

-Developers may submit code for consideration for the
+submission, testing, and revision.
+Developers may have code considered for the

 release as long as the timeline and the procedures for